steipete/TauTUI/docs/ttysampler.md

 - `Examples/TTYSampler/sample.json` is bundled with the executable target for quick smoke runs.

 ## Ideas / next steps
-- Add scenarios for select list and markdown rendering.
 - Optional HTML export (ansi-to-html) for visual diffs.
 - Script generator to capture real sessions and replay them.
+- Add golden snapshots for the sampler scenarios to aid visual diffing in CI.